ffund/intro-ml-tss21/slides/4-model-order.md

 Why use a subset of features?

 * High risk of overfitting if you use all features!
-* For linear regression, there's a unique OLS solution only if $n \geq d$
 * For linear regression, when $N \geq p$, variance increases linearly with number of parameters, inversely with number of samples.
 (Not derived in class, but read extra notes posted after class at home.)

 :::